 Current role at Nottingham includes Equine Species convenor, undergraduate teaching in Yrs1-5, particularly in the Musculoskeletal Modules, supervision of two surgery residencies at Oakham Equine Hospital, and research based around clinical disease (equine colic, equine orthopaedics and canine reproduction), undergraduate education and human-animal interaction.

 Sarah was awarded a personal Chair in 2014, and is a Professor of Veterinary Surgery at the School of Veterinary Medicine and Science.
+She was awarded a Fellowship of the Royal College of Veterinary Surgeons in 2017 for meritorous contributions to clinical practice.

 Current role at Nottingham includes teaching, research and clinical work.